EdgeApp/edge-core-js/README.md

 ## Contributing

-Run `yarn` to download dependencies and build the library, then run `yarn test` to run the unit tests.
+Run `yarn` to download dependencies and build the library, then run `yarn test` to run the unit tests, and `yarn flow` to check for type errors.

 All sources are in the [JavaScript Standard Style](http://standardjs.com/) + [Prettier](https://prettier.io/).
 We check files prior to each commit, so if you have formatting issues, you can run `yarn format` to fix them automatically.